[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 3-22-2005 by Ord. No. 05-13. Amendments noted where applicable.]

 Engage in business within 200 feet of the grounds of any church, synagogue or other house of worship while same is in session.

-Use or operate any loudspeaker, public address system, sound amplifier, horn, hell, radio, record player, tape player, CD player, musical instrument or any similar device used to attract attention, entertain the public or entertain himself.
+Use or operate any loudspeaker, public address system, sound amplifier, horn, bell, radio, record player, tape player, CD player, musical instrument or any similar device used to attract attention, entertain the public or entertain themselves.

 Engage in business within 300 feet of any fixed place of business selling substantially similar merchandise; a food vendor shall not operate within 300 feet of a restaurant.